 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Mutual of Omaha Insurance Company's score of 23 is higher than 71% of the industry.
+Mutual of Omaha Insurance Company's score of 23 is lower than 70% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Mutual of Omaha Insurance Company, headquartered in the US, currently does not have publicly available data on its carbon emissions, as there are no reported figures for emissions in kg CO2e.
-Additionally, there are no specified reduction targets or climate pledges outlined in their initiatives.
-This lack of data suggests that the company may still be in the early stages of formalising its climate commitments or reporting practices.
-In the broader context of the insurance industry, many companies are increasingly focusing on sustainability and carbon reduction strategies, indicating a potential area for future development for Mutual of Omaha.
+Mutual of Omaha Insurance Company, headquartered in the US, currently does not have publicly available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+Additionally, there are no documented reduction targets or climate pledges associated with the company.
+This lack of data suggests that Mutual of Omaha may not have established formal commitments to reduce carbon emissions or may not have disclosed such information publicly.
+In the context of the insurance industry, many companies are increasingly focusing on sustainability and climate commitments, often setting science-based targets to align with global climate goals.
+However, without specific emissions data or reduction initiatives from Mutual of Omaha, it is unclear how the company is addressing its carbon footprint or contributing to climate action.